 Zcash (ZEC)

 Zcash is a privacy coin developed in 2016 to allow users to choose between making transparent or shielded transactions.
-Like many other cryptocurrencies, this coin offers advanced cryptography to provide privacy for users, who have the option to make their transactions public or private.
+Like many other cryptocurrencies, this coin offers advanced cryptography to provide privacy for users, who can make their transactions public or private.
 Key features of the system include:

-- zk-SNARKs: refer to Zero-Knowledge Proofs, applied by Zcash in order to check the integrity of transactions in a fully autonomous manner but without disclosing any information in their details.
+- Zk-SNARKs refer to Zero-Knowledge Proofs, which Zcash applies to check the integrity of transactions fully autonomously without disclosing any information in their details.
 This, in turn, permits “shielded” deals when the sender and recipient details are not shown except for the amount.

-- Selective Transparency: No other cryptocurrency has as much flexibility in this regard as does Zcash.
-A user can opt between transparency equal to that of Bitcoin and shielded-meaning private, assured through zk-SNARKs.
-This option appeals to users who may want to show transactions for compliance reasons or who will get added comfort in knowing other transactions are kept private.
+- Selective Transparency: No other cryptocurrency has as much flexibility as Zcash.
+Users can opt between transparency equal to that of Bitcoin and shielded-meaning private, assured through zk-SNARKs.
+This option appeals to users who may want to show transactions for compliance reasons or will get added comfort in knowing other transactions are kept private.

-- Viewing Keys: Zcash allows the generation of viewing keys for the user, and it would enable a third party to view the details of the transaction without allowing the third party to have control over the funds.
-This feature is of particular value for auditing and regulatory purposes where partial transparency may be needed.
+- Viewing Keys: Zcash allows the user to generate viewing keys, which enable a third party to view the transaction details without letting the third party control the funds.
+This feature is particularly valuable for auditing and regulatory purposes where partial transparency may be needed.

 -